golemfactory/golem-docs/docs/Ncreators/javascript/examples/commands.md

 ```

-Note that now the chain is ended with ` .endStream()` and then we read data chunks from ReadableStream `res`.
+Note that in this case, the chain is ended with ` .endStream()`, and then we read data chunks from ReadableStream, denoted as `res`.

-Once the stream is closed we can end our TaskExecutor instance.
+Once the stream is closed, we can terminate our TaskExecutor instance.

 ![Commands batch endstream](/assets/batch_endsteram_log.png "Requestor script output logs")

 !!!
 Note

-As closing the chain with `.endStream()` produces ReadableStream you can also get the results in a synchronous way:
+Since closing the chain with `.endStream()` produces ReadableStream, you can also retrieve the results in a synchronous manner:

 ```js
 import { TaskExecutor } from "yajsapi";